-In tribute to the subways of the early days DRIP’IN has created a ceramic train, featuring the wall tiles used in all the metros of the world.
+In tribute to the subways of the early days DRIP’IN has created a ceramic train collection painted bry street artists from all over the world.

 Ceramics: thousands of years of use and still discoveries….

 Some might think that with such an ancestral mastery of ceramics, today’s man has unravelled all the mysteries of this art.
 However, it is more complicated than that.

 It took us almost 2 years to develop this ceramic train.
 We wanted to reduce its base to a thin edge for a light and aesthetic rendering.

 However, making a horizontal piece of clay stand on a central strip of a few centimeters is a technical challenge that we finally took up… with the help of the elders we asked for and without whom we would probably not have been able to succeed.

 Indeed, to carry out the delicate manufacturing operations of this piece requires a know-how, a mastery and an expertise of at least 25 years.

 This is the first step, based on the 3D and 2D drawings worked by Philippe, our chief designer.